Info & FAQ's

 Other Frequently Asked Questions

 Can I make reservations upon arrival at the Park?
-No. Reservations must be made online in advance prior to arrival. *Cell service is not available at the park.
+NO. Reservations must be made online in advance.

-There are no more parking reservations, can I just park along the side of the road?
-Parking at other nearby destinations or along the highway shoulder is prohibited, and vehicles found in violation are subject to $200+ fine and/or towing.
+Can I just park along the side of the road?
+NO. Doing so violates our purchase terms.
+Parking outside the state park is prohibited, and vehicles are subject to $200+ fine and/or towing.

-How do I obtain a camping permit for overnight hiking on the Kalalau Trail?
-See our camping section above for helpful links to state parks trail and permits.
+How do I purchase a camping permit?
+See our camping section above for helpful links and guidance.